impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

 2 args given
 ```

-Good enough for me!
 I think we can conclude that `[ "$#" -eq 0 ]` returns true if the number of args is equal to zero.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 But whose positional parameters are we talking about- the `abort` function's params, or rbenv's params?

 I try wrapping my experiment code in a simple function definition: